hokuyo2006.co.jp Listed by safepay Ransomware Group

 Is a Japanese company that operates as part of a larger industrial group connected to packaging, logistics, and housing-related businesses. …

 On March 26, 2026, the Japanese company hokuyo2006.co.jp appeared on the leak site of the safepay ransomware group.
-Internal files were exfiltrated during a ransomware attack on the firm, which forms part of a larger industrial group involved in packaging, logistics, and housing-related businesses.
+Internal files were allegedly exfiltrated during a ransomware attack on the firm, which forms part of a larger industrial group involved in packaging, logistics, and housing-related businesses.
 Anyone whose personal information appears in those stolen files—including employees, customers, suppliers, or their family members—now faces the risk that their data could be published or sold.

 Public reporting indicates that safepay listed hokuyo2006.co.jp on its leak site on March 26, 2026.
 The posting states that internal files were taken during a ransomware incident.
-The number of people whose records were exposed remains unknown.
+The number of people whose records may have been exposed remains unknown.
 Available reporting describes the company as a Japanese entity operating within a broader industrial group tied to packaging, logistics, and housing activities.
 No additional technical details about the initial access method or the precise volume of data have been publicly confirmed.

 Why This Matters for You and Your Family